puppetlabs-toy-chest/puppetlabs-docker_ddc/README.md

 ## Limitations

+This module only supports UCP version 2.0 and above.
-As of Docker UCP 0.8, UCP only supports RHEL 7.0, 7.1, 7.2, Ubuntu 14.04, 16.04
+UCP only supports RHEL 7.0, 7.1, 7.2, Ubuntu 14.04, 16.04 and CentOS 7.1
-and CentOS 7.1, therefore the module only works on those operating systems too.

 ## Maintainers

 This module is maintained by:

-Gareth Rushgrove <gareth@puppet.com>

-Scott Coulton <scott.coulton@puppet.com>
+The cloud and containers team.